This article was reviewed by Amanda Brown, CPST.

 Check the Expiration Date

 It might seem silly that a carton of eggs and a car seat have something in common.
 But both do come with an expiration date.
 Car seats expire because, over time, the seat will experience normal wear and tear that will cause it to either not meet current safety standards or have safety features that are outdated compared to newer models.
-Usually, the lifespan of the seat is 6-10 years after the date of manufacture.
+Usually, the lifespan of the seat is six to 10 years after the date of manufacture.

 Check the expiration date (usually on the back of the seat) to see if it’s still in working condition.
-If the expiration date is within the year and you’ll have to change it out soon anyway, it may be more cost-effective for you to purchase open box instead of buying used and then having to make another purchase soon after.
+If the expiration date is within the year and you’ll have to change it out soon anyway, it may be more cost-effective for you to purchase new or open box instead of buying used and then having to make another purchase soon after.

 Make Sure the Seat Has Not Been Recalled